Create a fashionable one-of-a-kind sling water bottle bag out one of the reusable shopping bags gathering dust in your closet!

 Place any kind of patch, or sports team emblem, onto the front of the bag you like.

 Of course, we printed our own Birdz of a Feather logo to personalize it (see how to print on canvas).
 Finish the raw edges with the trim saved from the bag.
+But before you start sewing, you might want to check out this DIY thread holder.

 Pin the emblem onto the centre of one half of the bag and then stitch around.
 Actually, if you want, you can create a water bottle sling with pocket just by leavinge an opening at the top!